sebastianbergmann/phpunit-documentation-english/src/code-coverage.rst

 The library used by PHPUnit supports all code coverage software metrics listed above.
 To report branch coverage and path coverage, code coverage data has to be collected using Xdebug as PCOV only supports line coverage.
+Branch coverage and path coverage are not collected by default: they have to be enabled using the ``--branch-coverage`` and ``--path-coverage`` :ref:`command-line <appendixes.cli-options.code-coverage>` options or the corresponding ``branchCoverage`` and ``pathCoverage`` attributes in the :ref:`XML configuration file <appendixes.xml-configuration-file.coverage>`.

 .. _code-coverage.including-files: